Samsung: 2000–present

-In 2015, Samsung has been granted more U.S. patents than any other company – including IBM, Google, Sony, Microsoft and Apple.
+In 2015, Samsung has been granted more U.S. patents than any other company.
 The company received 7,679 utility patents through 11 December.

 The Galaxy Note 7 smartphone went on sale on 19 August 2016.
 However, in early September 2016, Samsung suspended sales of the phone and announced an informal recall.
-This occurred after some units of the phones had batteries with a defect that caused them to produce excessive heat, leading to fires and explosions.
-Samsung replaced the recalled units of the phones with a new version; however, it was later discovered that the new version of the Galaxy Note 7 also had the battery defect.
-Samsung recalled all Galaxy Note 7 smartphones worldwide on 10 October 2016, and permanently ended production of the phone the following day.
+This action was taken after some units of the phones were found to have batteries with a defect that caused them to generate excessive heat, leading to fires and explosions.
+Samsung replaced the recalled units of the phones with a new version.
+However, it was later discovered that the new version of the Galaxy Note 7 also had the battery defect.
+Consequently, Samsung recalled all Galaxy Note 7 smartphones worldwide on 10 October 2016 and permanently ceased production of the phone the following day.

-In 2018, Samsung launched the world's largest mobile manufacturing facility in Noida, India, with guest of honour including Indian Prime Minister Narendra Modi.
+In 2018, they inaugurated the world's largest mobile manufacturing facility in Noida, India, in the presence of Indian Prime Minister Narendra Modi and South Korean President Moon Jae-in.

+In 2023, Samsung announced its decision to reduce the production of memory chips.
+This action is on account of the company's projected 96% decline in quarterly operating profit - a 600 million won decline from the 14 trillion won in 2022.
+The said drop can be attributed to the weak demand after COVID and a slowing global economy.
+Despite this decision, the company's shares increased by more than 4%.
+Samsung has been the top two applicant for PCT filled patents in 2022 and 2023 worldwide.

 Influence in South Korea

 Samsung has a powerful influence on South Korea's economic development, politics, media and culture and has been a major driving force behind the "Miracle on the Han River".
 Its affiliate companies produce around a fifth of South Korea's total exports.
-Samsung's revenue was equal to 17% of South Korea's $1,082 billion GDP in 2013.
+Samsung's revenue was equal to 22.4% of South Korea's $1.67 trillion GDP in 2022.

 "You can even say the Samsung chairman is more powerful than the President of South Korea.
 [South] Korean people have come to think of Samsung as invincible and above the law", said Woo Suk-hoon, host of a popular economics podcast in a Washington Post article headlined "In South Korea, the Republic of Samsung", published on 9 December 2012.
 Critics claimed that Samsung knocked out smaller businesses, limiting choices for South Korean consumers and sometimes colluded with fellow giants to fix prices while bullying those who investigate.
 Lee Jung-hee, a South Korean presidential candidate, said in a debate, "Samsung has the government in its hands.
 Samsung manages the legal world, the press, the academics and bureaucracy".

 Operations

 Samsung comprises around 80 companies.
-Its activities include construction, consumer electronics, financial services, shipbuilding and medical services.
+Its activities include construction, consumer electronics, financial services, shipbuilding, and medical services, and two research and development stations that have allowed the chaebol to enter the industries of "high-polymer chemicals, genetic engineering tools [and biotech as a whole], aerospace, and nanotechnology."